Update – Aug. 21, 2020

 - Encourage them to tell an adult if they have any symptoms (such as their mouth feels funny, they are itchy, their throat hurts, etc.).
 Try some role-playing to help your child practice.

-There are several resources schools can use to protect students and staff with food allergies and asthma during COVID-19 policy changes.
+There are several resources schools can use to protect students and staff with food allergies and asthma during the COVID-19 pandemic.

 They created eight recommendations for schools: